 IMO This casting would kick ass.February 18, 2020

-Others comment on the terrifying possibilities of deepfakes when they can be this accurate, with some even calling for regulation on its usage and others discussing what could be next for the technology.
+Others comment on the terrifying possibilities of deepfakes when they can be this accurate, with some even calling for regulation on its usage and others discussing what could be next for the technology (see our piece on the ethics of digital humans).

 It is scary how it got so good so fast.The next step is to have AI aggregate audio clips of the new face and match it to lip movements.February 17, 2020